dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 - ...

 If you have a large group video chat, maybe plan to go around to everyone.
-I've never had large group chat but I guess it's probable that some people talk more and others are worried about interrupting.
+I've never had a large group chat but I guess it's probable that some people talk more and others are worried about interrupting.
 Others may be fine with just listening too so don't put too much pressure on them to share.

 Latency may make video calls annoying, so maybe just calling people on the phone.
 There's also Slack.
 You can set up a time and date and then go chat.
-Maybe setup a Google Sheet.
+Maybe set up a Google Sheet.
 You can program colors to specific input and make that into a chat document.
 Why you may ask.
 I'd say, *Why not?* Does ICQ still exist?
 You could use ICQ.
 Remember the typing sound.
 That was nice.